marcelo-tibau/data-scientists-tools/README.md

 # data-scientists-tools
-Repo of my Coursera's specialization.
-This is the first module.
+This is my "toolkit" repo.
+I use it to share files.